davidenunes/davidenunes.github.io/phd/index.md

 architectures make a trade-off between an acceptable amount of error, and the capacity to encode words from a vocabulary of unknown size.
 Competitive results are achieved with more compact models when compared with state-of-the-art language models.
-The presented mehchanisms can be seen as a form of auto-associative memory that provides a different view for self-supervised machine learning.
+The presented mechanisms can be seen as a form of auto-associative memory that provides a different view for self-supervised machine learning.
 In this view, continuous representation learning and forgetting forms the basis for lifelong adaptation.
-The proposed principles are applicable beyond natural language domains and open new research directions that would allows us not only to learn representations for complex discrete structured inputs, but also to make structured predictions in complex open-endend environments.
+The proposed principles are applicable beyond natural language domains and open new research directions that would allow us not only to learn representations for complex discrete structured inputs, but also to make structured predictions in complex open-endend environments.